-In addition to earning a bachelor of arts from University of Oregon and a master of arts from Pacific U, Kathryn has studied writing under multiple New York Times best selling authors, receiving certificates of completion for several advanced courses in fiction.
+In addition to earning a bachelor of arts from University of Oregon and a master of arts from Pacific U, Kat has studied writing under multiple New York Times best selling authors, receiving certificates of completion for several advanced courses in fiction.
 Her mentors have included Terry Brooks, Dorothy Allison, Elizabeth George, John Saul, and Gail Tsukiyama.

 During her tenure at two private colleges, Kat taught numerous writing courses and was a Program Chair.
-She coordinated and ran the annual Northern Colorado Writer’s Top of the Mountain conference, and has been an ongoing judge for the Harvest Festival literary contest in Bend, OR, through the local Writers Guild.
-Kathryn was a reader/judge for the annual Pacific Northwest Writer’s conference contest for many years.
+She coordinated and ran the annual Northern Colorado Writer’s Top of the Mountain conference, and was an ongoing judge for the Harvest Festival literary contest in Bend, OR, through the local Writers Guild.
+Kat was a reader/judge for the annual Pacific Northwest Writer’s conference contest for many years.

 Benjamin is a story of love and faith, wrought with all the complications and complexities thereof….